Sanil14/dWhistle/README.md

 We learned valuable skills in implementing Web3-based dApps, and working with blockchains and smart contracts.

 ## **What's next for dWhistle :hourglass:**
-- A custom blockchain network / crypto currency 🪙
+- A custom blockchain network / crypto currency
-- proof-of-work implementation to verify/regulate client credibility
+- Implement Proof of Work (PoW) to verify/regulate client credibility

-Open Source ?